ayodyln/git-documentation/index.md

 ## What is Git revert?

+<video src="video/git_revert.mp4" autoplay loop muted></video>

+Reverting is the process of _going back_ or inversing something.
+With commits, these can be reverted to a previous state.
+This process isn't necessarily destructive.
+The commit history is preserved, meaning after a revert a commit that was _reverted_ could be navigated to still via the `checkout` command.
+But, the work that was committed is undone and the code in a file is reverted to a previous/original state, before the most recent commit.

+The video above demonstrates what happens to a created `test.md` file with some string in it.
+The text will be modified by two different commits and reverted to the initial commit state.
+Because of the `git revert HEAD` command.
+Which is targeting the most recent commit/or where the HEAD is.
+Then reverting the code to the commit just before that.

 ## In what ways are these commands the same and what ways are they different?